PDAL/PDAL/doc/apps/tindex.md

 --statistics           Write detailed statistics on all points --pc_type              Pointcloud type for STAC generation (lidar, eopc, radar,
                        sonar, other)
+--static-fields        JSON array of field names and values to include "
+                       in tile index; specified as { \"fieldName\": value, ...}
 ```

 This command will index the files referred to by `glob` and place the